opendatatrentino/odt-commons/docs/README.md

 <p class="jedoc-to-strip">
 WARNING: THIS IS ONLY A TEMPLATE FOR THE DOCUMENTATION. <br/>
-RELEASE DOCS ARE ON THE <a href="http://opendatatrentino.github.io/odt-commons/" target="_blank">PROJECT WEBSITE</a>
+RELEASE DOCS ARE ON THE <a href="http://opendatatrentino.github.io/tod-commons/" target="_blank">PROJECT WEBSITE</a>
 </p>

-Odt Commons implements basic utilities for
+Tod Commons implements basic utilities for

 * logging
 * building info